On the mathematical and foundational significance of the uncountable: Main results I

 \subsubsection{Other theorems}

 We discuss how the theorems in Remark \ref{bthm} imply either $\LIND$ or $\HBU$, and hence have similar properties to the latter. \begin{enumerate} \item The \emph{Besicovitsch and Vitali\footnote{Not to be confused with the Vitali covering \emph{theorem} (\cite{bartle}*{p.\ 79}), which does follow from the Vitali covering \emph{lemma} via Banach's proof from \cite{naatjenaaien}*{p.\ 81}; we believe that the Vitali covering theorem is weaker than $\HBU$, but nonetheless requires full second-order arithmetic $\Z_{2}^{\Omega}$ to prove. } covering lemmas} as in \cite{auke}*{\S2} start from a cover of open balls, one for each $x\in E\subset \R^{n}$, and states the existence of a countable sub-cover of $E$ with nice properties, i.e.\ $\LIND$ follows.
 Note that Vitali already (explicitly) discussed uncountable covers in \cite{vitaliorg}*{p.\ 236}. \item The existence of \emph{Lebesgue numbers} for {any} open cover is equivalent to $\HBU$, in the same way the countable case is equivalent to $\WKL_{0}$ (\cite{moregusto}*{Theorem~5.5}).
 The same holds for the \emph{Banach-Alaoglu theorem}; the equivalence between the countable case and $\WKL_{0}$ is established in \cite{xbrownphd}*{p.\ 140}. \item The principle $\NFP$ implies $\LIND$ by the proof of Theorem \ref{main2}. \item The \emph{Heine-Young} and \emph{Lusin-Young} theorems from \cite{YY} are clearly refinements of $\HBU$, while the \emph{tile theorem} \cite{YY, wildehilde}, and the latter's generalisation due to Rademacher (\cite{rademachen}*{p.\ 190}) are clearly refinements of $\LIND$. \item Basic properties of the \emph{gauge integral}, like uniqueness and its extension of the Riemann integral, are equivalent to $\HBU$ over the system $\ACAo$, as shown in Section \ref{introgau}.
-Note that $\ACAo$ is very weak compared to $\Z_{2}^{\Omega}$, which is in turn required to prove $\HBU$ by Theorem \ref{main1}. \end{enumerate} Finally, we discuss how some of the `countable covering theorems', like the Lindel\"of and Vitali lemmas, from Remark~\ref{bthm} are used in mathematics. \begin{rem} \rm The Cousin lemma is special because it deals with bounded sets (essentially the unit interval), while the other covering theorems apply to unbounded sets (e.g.\ $\R^{n}$).
+Note that $\ACAo$ is very weak compared to $\Z_{2}^{\Omega}$, which is in turn required to prove $\HBU$ by Theorem \ref{main1}. \item In Section \ref{klipel}, we derive $\HBU$ from the following generalisation of the Bolzano-Weierstrass theorem: \emph{every net in the unit interval has a convergent sub-net}.
+Nets (aka Moore-Smith sequences) provide a generalisation of the concept of sequences beyond countable index sets. \end{enumerate} Finally, we discuss how some of the `countable covering theorems', like the Lindel\"of and Vitali lemmas, from Remark~\ref{bthm} are used in mathematics. \begin{rem} \rm The Cousin lemma is special because it deals with bounded sets (essentially the unit interval), while the other covering theorems apply to unbounded sets (e.g.\ $\R^{n}$).
 Now, a cover of the latter is generally difficult to handle, but any \emph{countable} sub-cover `automatically' has nice properties: e.g.\ the \emph{countable} sub-additivity of the Lebesgue measure.
 In fact, the proofs of \emph{Sard's theorem} and the \emph{maximal theorem} in \cite{auke}, and of the \emph{Lebesgue density theorem} in \cite{grotesier} are based on this idea.
 In other words, the non-local character of some of the covering theorems in Remark \ref{bthm} is important for some real applications of these theorems.

 Similarly, for properties which hold in the unit interval \emph{minus a measure zero set}, like the \emph{differentiation theorem} for gauge integrals (\cite{bartle}*{p.\ 80}), one uses the Vitali covering theorem to provide a countable sub-cover in which the complement of a finite sub-sub-cover has small length.
 Hence, one can neglect this complement and the finite nature of the sub-sub-cover then makes the proof straightforward. \end{rem}